rdeane/MeqSilhouette/docs/source/inputs.rst

    * - *input_fitsimage*
      - string
      -
      - Directory containing sky models in FITS image format or ASCII/Tigger-LSM file containing the source list with absolute or relative path.
+Must be writable.
 See :ref:`sky-models`.
    * - *input_fitspol*
      - bool
      -